wyona/lenya/tools/svn/README.txt

 SVN-LENYA client
 ****************

-Goals:
+For version control and off-line edit of Lenya content repository, using a local SVN workspace

+Features:
+  o Shell script to wrap the Java implementation o Creates Lenya meta files automagically o Adds new nodes to the sitetree.xml file

+Roadmap (proposal):
-  o For version control and off-line edit. o The Lenya content shall be based on a local SVN workspace o the CMS does not query the repository for every request,
+  o The CMS does not query the repository for every request,
-    but has a background process which does SVN updates according to a queue (not implemented yet) o client processes can intervene to push a part of the document space to the front of the queue (not implemented yet) o when updates are pulled from the SVN repository the CMS regenerates dependent files (e.g. HTML and PDF from wiki syntax) (not implemented yet) o Notification/Observer: The CMS is observing or being notified by the SVN server (not implemented yet)
+    but has a background process which does SVN updates according to a queue (not implemented yet) o Client processes can intervene to push a part of the document space to the front of the queue (not implemented yet) o When updates are pulled from the SVN repository the CMS regenerates dependent files (e.g. HTML and PDF from wiki syntax) (not implemented yet) o Notification/Observer: The CMS is observing or being notified by the SVN server (not implemented yet)